teddyaryono/devlab-s3-codepipeline/README.md

 AWS CloudFormation creates the AWS resources as defined in the template, and groups them in an entity called a stack in AWS CloudFormation.
 You can access this stack in the [CloudFormation console](https://console.aws.amazon.com/cloudformation).
-Click on the stack name **devlab-s3-bucket** (or filter by name if you stack is not listed).
+Click on the stack name **devlab-s3-bucket** (or filter by name if your stack is not listed).

 ![CFN Stack](images/s3_lab_cloudformation_stack.png)